ppreshant/flow_cytometry/README.md

 1. Ensure that the data is in the folder and config file specific to `R` : `./0.5-user_inputs.R` is updated
 2. run `source('./analyze_fcs.R')` to load the data into R
 3. run `7-exploratory_data_view.R` for saving overview of all data.
-Example :
 4. run `11-manual_gating_workflow.R` for gating and saving counts of populations above the gated thresholds

 Do contact me if you have any questions about running this by creating an issue [here](https://github.com/ppreshant/flow_cytometry/issues)